 How to apply?

-Email a cover letter addressed to the Chair of GWP Central Africa and CV (including 03 references) to secretariat@gwpcaf.org with copy to ligia-barros@hotmail.com and recruit-cam@wwfcam.org
+Email a cover letter addressed to the Chair of GWP Central Africa and CV (max 4 pages, including 03 references) to recruit-cam@wwfcam.org with copy to secretariat@gwpcaf.org, ligia-barros@hotmail.com

 The subject should read Application for position of Regional Coordinator for GWP Central Africa’.
 Deadline for applications: APRIL 9th, 2017.
 This call is open to any individual in the Central Africa region, with a nationality of one of the GWP Central Africa region countries (Cameroon, Congo, Central African Republic, Chad, Equatorial Guinea, Gabon, and Sao Tome & Principe).
-Female candidates are encouraged to apply

 PLEASE Kindly note that only shortlisted candidates will be contacted

-WWF is an equal opportunity employer and committed to having a diverse workforce!

 Please consult the attached job description for more information on the position.